Sciences with the 2.5-meter Wide Field Survey Telescope (WFST)

-TDEs arouse broad interest in the community due to their distinctive scientific values.
-First of all, TDEs provide direct evidence for the existence of a SMBH in a quiescent galaxy beyond the current accessible regime that is based on stellar or gas dynamics, which is particularly useful in dwarf and distant galaxies.
+TDEs arouse broad interest in the community as a result of their distinctive scientific values.
+First, TDEs provide direct evidence for the existence of a SMBH in a quiescent galaxy beyond the current accessible regime that is based on stellar or gas dynamics, which is particularly useful in dwarf and distant galaxies.
 Even dormant intermediate-mass BHs (IMBHs) and SMBH binaries can be probed via TDEs.
 Moreover, TDEs serve as an ideal laboratory to scrutinize the accretion physics of SMBHs and tackle unsettled problems in AGNs by monitoring the entire life cycle of BH activity, or even by witnessing the formation of jets.
 The evolution of gas and the infrared and radio echoes of TDEs provide a novel tool to probe the sub-parsec environment of these distant quiescent SMBHs \cite{Jiang2021} inaccessible to other techniques.
 In the multi-messenger era, TDE is deemed an important astrophysical process as the origin of high-energy neutrinos\cite{Stein2021} (see details in \S \ref{section_334}).

-As significant as the scientific values and advancement, plenty of open questions about TDEs are yet to be answered.
+As significant as the scientific value and advancement, many open questions about TDEs have yet to be answered.
 For instance, the TDEs found as yet exhibit an unexpected preference for post-starburst (or so-called ``E+A'') galaxies \cite{French2016}, which cannot be addressed by known selection effects.
-In addition, the observed total energy is one to two orders of magnitude lower than theoretical prediction, leading to the ``missing energy'' puzzle.
+In addition, the observed total energy is one to two orders of magnitude lower than the theoretical prediction, leading to the puzzle of ``missing energy''.
 Also, the highly debatable origin of the bright optical-UV emission awaits more observational constraints.
 An associated issue is the connection between optically-selected and X-ray-selected TDEs, and the feasibility of constructing a simple model to unify them remains unclear.
-From an observational perspective, the mounting number of nuclear transients, both in normal and active galaxies, has raised a fundamental question: how to classify these transients (e.g. TDEs, turned-on AGNs, sporadic gas accretion, etc.) into different types of SMBH transient accretion events \cite{Zabludoff2021}?
-WFST, in synergy with other multi-wavelength/messenger time domain facilities in the upcoming decade, offers an unprecedented opportunity to tackle these (and many other) challenging questions.
+From an observational perspective, the mounting number of nuclear transients, both in normal and active galaxies, has raised a fundamental question: How to classify these transients (e.g. TDEs, turned-on AGNs, sporadic gas accretion, etc.) into different types of SMBH transient accretion events \cite{Zabludoff2021}?
+WFST, in synergy with other multi-wavelength/messenger time-domain facilities in the upcoming decade, offers an unprecedented opportunity to tackle these (and many other) challenging questions.